Dlurak/celerBackend/documentation.md

 - `<key> must be of type <type>`
 - `<key> must have two elements` can only occur for `startLocation` and `destinationLocation`
 - `<key> must be an array of two numbers` can only occur for `startLocation` and `destinationLocation`

+### Getting all ride requests

+This will use options and pegination in the future, so keep in mind that this is going to change in the near future.
+Send a GET `/rideRequest` to get all ride requests.
+The server will respond with a 200 OK and a list of objects.